Walmart tests using store staff for last-mile deliveries

 Of course, one could argue that Walmart’s penchant for not paying workers a livable wage almost necessitates the need for its staff to have a second or side job – or, as many today say, a “side hustle.”
 A number of lowly paid workers across the U.S. now supplement their incomes by working in the gig economy – like driving for Uber or Lyft, for example.

-In Walmart’s case, workers making deliveries will be paid their same wages during deliveries – which might be less than on competitors’ services, or when driving Uber – but they also have the perk of being an employee, not a contractor.
+In Walmart’s case, workers making deliveries will be paid hourly wages during deliveries – which might be less than on competitors’ services, or when driving Uber – but they also have the perk of being an employee, not a contractor.
 That means they’ll have access to the standard employee benefits that come along with their job.

 Shaving the cost on last-mile deliveries by leveraging workers looking for extra income isn’t a new idea for retailers.
 Google Express and Amazon Prime Now use local couriers to route their deliveries, for example (and have been sued for classifying workers as independent contractors and the low wages paid).
 Amazon also implemented a similar last-mile program via Amazon Flex back in fall 2015, which hires locals to deliver packages via their own personal bike, car, or van.